adrian83/adrian83.github.io/page_data/content/post/003_run_code_in_docker_container.md

 ##### Basics

-If you ever saw the Docker tutorial you probably saw something like that:
+If you ever saw the Docker tutorial you've probably also saw something like this:

 `docker run alpine echo 'hello world'`

 It prints 'hello world' somewhere at the end of the logged text.
 In similar way we can use other containers to execute code inside of them.

 First let's look at the general command for running Docker containers:

 `$ docker run [OPTIONS] IMAGE[:TAG|@DIGEST] [COMMAND] [ARG...]`

-In next steps we will go through few steps that will allow you to run your applications / scripts in an interactive way inside of the docker container.
+Following post presents few steps that will allow you to run your applications / scripts in an interactive way inside of the docker container.

 ##### Example

 Some time ago I was trying to run examples from Tensorflow tutorial.
-I've prepared virtual environment (with Virtualenv) but when downloading required dependecnies it occured that verion of python installed on my computer is unsopported by Tensorflow.
-I thought that updating (or downgrading in my case) python is too much.
+I've prepared virtual environment (with Virtualenv) but when downloading required dependecnies it occured that my python installation is unsopported by Tensorflow.
+I thought that upgrading (or downgrading in my case) python is too much trouble.
 Fortunately Tensorflow team prepared Docker images that can be used to run scripts.
 The image is called `tensorflow/tensorflow`.

 <br/>

-Testing Tensorflow installation (content of `test_installation.py`) can be anything that is using Tensorflow.
+Testing Tensorflow installation (saved as `test_installation.py` file) can be anything that is using Tensorflow.
 In my case it is something like this:

 ```
 import tensorflow as tf